Everyone has a different dream.

 Spend less than you earn.

-My favorite tactic is pulling your savings directly from the top, and forcing yourself to live on whatever money is leftover.
+Pull your savings directly from the top.
+Force yourself to live on whatever money is leftover.

 I call this the “anti-budget,” thanks to its simplicity.
 You don’t need to create an elaborate spreadsheet detailing how much money you spent on dog food in the past 7 days.
 Save first, and spend the rest.